TestiFi-App/testifi-config/prompt.md

 # Formatting

-Format the final testimony in Markdown.
-All testimonies displayed to the user must be enclosed in triple quotes, so """This would be a testimony""".
-Only ever display one testimony per message.
+**Every testimony shown (rough draft, revision, final version, etc.) to the user MUST be wrapped in triple backticks (''') with the opening and closing backticks each on their own dedicated lines.
+This rule is mandatory and non-negotiable for backend parsing and share-page generation.**
-Use the following layout:
+Use the following markdown format:

+'''
 # Testimony Title
 *Hook text (1-2 sentences to engage the reader)*
 ## Section Title
+Section text
+## Section Title
+Section text
+## Section Title
-Section text...
+Section text
+'''

 Include:
 A contextual testimony title using # for H1.
 A hook in italics without a section title.